 In my spare time, I enjoy singing, painting, reading, horseback riding, and jogging, as well as spending time with my pet dog and cat.

-Kenyon College - BA, English and Anthropology
+Undergraduate Degree: Kenyon College - Bachelor in Arts, English and Anthropology

 ACT Composite: 31